zhangqiaorjc/cse550/problemset2/Implementation_Writeup.md

 ### Known Issues and Their solutions if any

+* Once lock server performs client request, it sends its response to the client.
+However, the response message can get lost and the client would block.
+The solution is allow client to timeout on receiving the responses, and resend its request on timeout.
+The lock server needs to record the last response that it has sent to the client and on receiving any request, first check if the request has already been fulfilled.

 * Since client sends requests to all replicas and those requests can be reordered.
 The replicas can end up assigning different slot numbers for the same request.
 And those conflicting proposals